Early autonomy and a budget of your own

 As to steps in the career, more than two-thirds of all Max Planck Research Group Leaders (in the following referred to as MPRG-L) – both men and women – jumped to so-called W2 or W3 (for Germany) positions or similar posts at a university or research institution in Germany or abroad.
 Approximately one in six is eventually appointed Scientific Member and Director of the Max Planck Society, possibly after an intermediate position elsewhere.

-“Institute-Specific Group” (“institutseigene Forschungsgruppe”), that is, groups in conjunction with the MPI.
-These are usually related to the institute’s activities in terms of research topics.
-Group leader positions are advertised by the MPI itself.
+Institute-specific Max Planck Research Groups are groups in conjunction with a Max Planck Institute.
+They are usually related to the institute’s activities in terms of research topics; these Max Planck Research Group leader positions are advertised by the institutes themselves.

-For “Centrally Announced Groups” (“themenoffene Forschungsgruppe”) suggestions for individual research projects are submitted on occasion of the centrally announced, major advertisement campaign where the Max Planck Society – based in the Headquarters in Munich - searches for group leaders.
-Young scientists may apply to a MPI of their choice - provided that all MPIs participate.
-These adverts are usually published once a year (in autumn) on the career portal of the Max Planck Society website, in the job ad columns in specialized internationally renowned journals and in online job markets.
+For centrally announced Max Planck Research Groups suggestions for individual research projects are submitted on occasion of the centrally announced, major advertisement campaign where the Max Planck Society – based in the Headquarters in Munich - searches for group leaders.
+Early career scientists may apply to a Max Planck Institute of their choice - provided that all Institutes participate.
+These adverts are usually published once a year (in autumn) on the career portal of the Max Planck Society website, in job ad columns in specialized internationally renowned journals and on online job markets.